zm-michelle/ocr-pipeline/README.md

   --num_samples 40000 --val_split 0.05 --workers 8
 ```

-This writes page images, line crops, and manifests pairing each crop with its
-exact text. `--val_split 0.05` holds out 5% for validation, split by page so no
-line from a validation page can leak into training. `--workers` renders in
+`--val_split` holds out a fraction of pages for validation.
+Pages are seeded
-parallel; pages are seeded individually, so the output is identical no matter
+individually, so output is identical for any `--workers` value.
+On Linux, run
-how many workers you use.

-Text comes from `ocr/data/corpus/english.txt`, about 20,000 sentences from
-public-domain novels, with numbers, dates, prices, reference codes, names and
-symbols mixed in so the recognizer sees every character it might meet.

-Each page picks a random typeface from whatever is installed.
-On a Mac it finds
-around 25; on a bare Linux box run `remote/fonts.sh` first to install DejaVu,
+`remote/fonts.sh` first to install typefaces without root privileges.
-Liberation and FreeFont without needing root.
-The generator prints what it
-found and refuses to run if it would fall back to a bitmap font.

-Pages get coffee stains, cup rings, folds, wrinkles, noise and fading.
-Some are
-two-column, some are slightly skewed.
-The aim is to look like the real scans,
-and getting that right mattered far more than anything else in this project.

-## Training

-Recognizer:
+**Train.**

 ```bash
 python main.py --mode train_recognizer \